desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

   rpc SetDenomMetadata(MsgSetDenomMetadata)
       returns (MsgSetDenomMetadataResponse);

-  // SetBeforeSendHook allows a subspace admin to set the address of a wasm contract
+  // SetBeforeSendHook allows a subspace admin to set the address of a CosmWasm contract
   // that will be called before the coins are sent to track or block the send action. rpc SetBeforeSendHook(MsgSetBeforeSendHook)
       returns (MsgSetBeforeSendHookResponse);

   // ForceTransfer allows a subspace admin to force transfer some coins from one
-  // address to another
+  // address to another.
   rpc ForceTransfer(MsgForceTransfer) returns (MsgForceTransferResponse);
 }

 // MsgCreateDenom defines the message structure for the CreateDenom gRPC service
 // method.
-It allows an account to create a new denom.
+It allows a subspace admin to create a new denom.
 It requires a subspace
 // id and a sub denomination.
 The (subspace_id, sub_denomination) tuple
 // must be unique and cannot be re-used.
 //